kuklachert/udacity-project6/README.md

 3) To make the markers less ugly, I just made them smaller.
 I think they look much more elegant with the size 2.

-### Feedback for the revised version (see index_final.html)
+**Feedback for the revised version (see index_final.html)**

 After having my project reviewed and getting my visualisation re-done, I once again asked my friends what they think.
 This was the most interesting feedback:

 *Friend 1*:

-"I see you've changed the selection of countries in the graphic.
-Including Greece and Spain in the changes the perception of the stats a bit, because the differences between other countries really seem minor now.
-The developments in Greece and Spain, on the other side, are crazy.
-It's also remarkable how well the Poles have been doing since joining the EU".
+"I see you've changed the selection of countries in the graphic and the text above.
+I tried to answer the question in the title and for most countries it's far from obvious that there was any improvement.
+Only Poland's unemployment rate has strongly decreased.
+Latvia and Estonia had some violent swings around 2008 which is anything but an improvement".

 *Friend 2*:

 "Including international events on the X axis has made the graphic more readable and comprehensible.
-Can you redo this graphic in three years after we've seen the effects of Brexit?"
+I don't think that most countries improved their situation since joining the EU."

 ### Resources